 top of page

-A COLOURFUL MERRY CHRISTMAS AND HAPPY HOLIDAYS 2022!
+A COLOURFUL MERRY CHRISTMAS AND HAPPY HOLIDAYS!

 The Holiday season is a joyous time when family and friends celebrate religious and cultural festivities at the end of the year.
 However, Christmas and holidays create a myriad of emotions.
 It may be the first Holiday without a beloved family member, or perhaps you are away from home due to work or other service duties.
 In Feng Shui, these opposing emotions of joy vs sadness are comparable to the "Yin" and "Yang" theories.
 The Holidays are usually a very "Yang" season, with the vibrant coloured lights, the chaos in the shopping malls, and the never-ending Christmas songs that evoke memories, or the worry of overspending and overindulgence.
-Using the ancient principles of Classical Feng Shui, we can reduce the effect of overwhelm and balance this "yang" energy in our inner and outer environments.
-Energy (Qi) flows better when there is balance in our environment.
-Optimal Qi flow is enhanced when the five elements (earth, water, metal, wood and fire) are correctly synced.
-These five elements are signified by specific colour energy and more.
+Using the ancient principles of Feng Shui, we can reduce the effect of overwhelm and balance this "yang" energy in our inner and outer environments.
+Energy (Chi) flows better when there is balance in our environment.
+Optimal Chi flow is enhanced when the five elements (earth, water, metal, wood and fire) are correctly synced.
+These five elements are associated with a specific colour energy.
 The five elements also are represented by their actual elemental energy.
 Feng Shui Practitioners use colour energy as a very effective method to create a balanced energetic space in our homes.
-I hope you find this helpful and valuable information while navigating the 2022 Holidays..
-We all know how colour affects our feelings and can stimulate action in human behaviour.
-Colour is a light source based on frequency and vibrations.
-Light is energy.
-Colour is energy.
-Colour can be absorbed into the skin cells and deeper tissue.
-Many Holistic Practitioners use colour therapy as an excellent tool to heal people physically, emotionally & spiritually.
-We can equate personal energy to our "Inner Feng Shui."

-.
 BLUE, SILVER AND WHITE:

 YELLOW: